 Rice is believed to have been grown for over 5000 years and is a staple food for over half of the world’s population.
-While brown (whole grain) rice has gained plenty of popularity due to its health benefits, brown rice, along with all other varieties, are notorious for the amount of carbs they bear.
-Aside from carbs, rice also contains small amounts of protein, but virtually no fat, making it a big keto no no.
+While whole grain rice has gained popularity due to its health benefits, it is are notorious for the number of carbs it bears.
+Aside from carbs, rice also contains small amounts of protein, but virtually no fat, making it a big keto no-no.

 The fact of the matter is, rice is primarily composed of carbs (mainly starch), so it goes without saying: you’ve got to give it up if you want to succeed in your keto diet.
 Luckily, there are some great options and no shortage of delicious recipes you can take full advantage of.

 While it may seem strange at first, cauliflower rice does surprisingly well as a rice substitute.
 It’s versatile, mild in flavor, and incredibly healthy.
 This low-carb and keto-friendly vegetable is a powerful alternative to many foods, including rice.